jay20162016/async/README.md

 demux - Demultiplexer, control is dual-rail.
 demux2 - Demultiplexer, control is bundled-data.

-cond_sink - Conditional Sink, control is dual-rail. cond_sink2 - Conditional Sink, control is bundled-data.
+cond_sink - Conditional Sink, control is dual-rail.
+cond_sink2 - Conditional Sink, control is bundled-data.

+swap - Swap handshakes.
+Control is dual-rail.
+swap2 - Swap handshakes.
+Control is bundled-data.

+swap_sink - Chooses a handshake.
+Other one is discarded.
+Control is dual-rail.
+swap_sink2 - Chooses a handshake.
+Other one is discarded.
+Control is bundled-data.

 sr_latch - SR latch
-mutex - mutual exclusion element, first handshake is given priority arbiter - merges handshakes (no need for mutual exclusion), first handshake is given priority
+mutex - mutual exclusion element, first handshake is given priority
+arbiter - merges handshakes (no need for mutual exclusion), first handshake is given priority